denilson020898/baseline_3d_pose/README.md

 # Baseline 3D Pose Estimation in PyTorch
-> This repo is used as my bachelor thesis host at Gunadarma University
+> This repo is used as my bachelor thesis (Gunadarma University)

 This repo is only for educational purpose.